 The European Society of Radiology considers referral guidelines for medical imaging essential for improving appropriateness and justification of radiological procedures.
 Particularly at a time of increasing financial pressure on European healthcare systems and public concerns about the risks of exposure to radiation, it is more important than ever to ensure medical imaging is used in the most efficient and most effective way possible.

-To address to gaps in the availability of imaging referral guidelines and the lack of guideline use in Europe, the ESR has developed ESR iGuide, a clinical decision support system for European imaging referral guidelines, in cooperation with National Decision Support Company (NDSC).
+To address gaps in the availability of imaging referral guidelines and the lack of guideline use in Europe, the ESR has developed ESR iGuide, a clinical decision support system for European imaging referral guidelines, leveraging decision support software developed by National Decision Support Company (NDSC).
 The aim is to provide a CDS platform at the point of care that provides evidence-based information and actionable decision support for imaging decisions.
 This is a vital step towards ensuring the appropriate use of radiation and avoiding unnecessary exposure.

 A team of senior radiologists appointed by the ESR started developing European imaging referral guidelines in November 2014, based on the Appropriateness Criteria developed by the American College of Radiology.
 This review was overseen by a dedicated methodologist and resulted in a standard set of evidence-based guidelines for Europe.
-In cooperation with NDSC, the guidelines are embedded into the ESR iGuide CDS platform for distribution in Europe.
+The guidelines are embedded into the ESR iGuide CDS platform for distribution in Europe.
 The ESR’s aim is to cover around 80 percent of requests in daily practice by reviewing the clinical scenarios, indications and recommendations for the topic groups Breast, Cardiac, Gastrointestinal, Musculoskeletal, Neurologic, Paediatric, Thoracic, Urologic, Vascular and Women’s Imaging.
-A permanent Working Group on Imaging Referral Guidelines was set up in 2016 within the ESR's Quality, Safety and Standards Committee, charged with maintaining the CDS guidelines and releasing annual updates, in cooperation with the American College of Radiology's Rapid Response Committee.
-The content development process is now coordinated within a joint ESR-ACR rapid response process.
+A permanent ESR Subcommittee on Referral Guidelines was set up within the Quality, Safety and Standards Committee, charged with maintaining the CDS guidelines and releasing annual updates, in cooperation with the American College of Radiology's Rapid Response Committee.
+The content development process is now coordinated through a joint ESR-ACR rapid response process.

-A prototype of ESR iGuide was introduced during ECR 2015, with pilot tests starting in 2016.
-ESR iGuide is now live or being implemented in hospitals in more than 10 European countries.
+Implementations in clinical practice started in 2016, and ESR iGuide is now live or being implemented in hospitals in more than 10 European countries.